 ***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE and on LoveCrochet HERE!
 This beautifully formatted PDF includes the step-by-step tutorial and is a total of 4 pages including the cover page!
+This pattern is also available in the “Crochet Cowls & Scarves PATTERN BUNDLE” which includes over 20 beautiful designs at a discounted price – check out the bundle HERE!
 You can also purchase a kit HERE on the Lion Brand Yarn website!

 On our recent trip to New York City for the Lion Brand Blogger Bash (read all about this amazing experience with my recap HERE), I picked up this incredible new yarn called “Jumbo Alpaca Blend” in “Light Grey”.
 This special yarn is a part of the LB Collection, a luxury line of yarns at more affordable prices that are only available online and at the Lion Brand Yarn Studio and Outlet.
 The LB Collection has yarns such as superwash merinos, silk, merino yak alpaca, and many other beautiful luxurious fibers.